 describing racial segregation, housing discrimination via redlining, the rise of “Jim Crow” laws, Black Codes, and threats of violence, including but not limited to intimidation, lynchings, armed conflicts, suppressed voting rights, and limits on political participation faced by African Americans and other people during post-Reconstruction; and

 analyzing events and impacts of African American leaders in response to “Jim Crow,” including but not limited to formation of the NAACP, strikes, protests, the work of leaders like Booker T. Washington, W.E.B.
-DuBois, Mary White Ovington, Ida B. Wells-Barnett, and the role of HBCUs;
+DuBois, Mary White Ovington, Ida B. Wells-Barnett, and the role of HBCU’s.

 The Second World War and America’s Transformation